Watch the video: guide to infrared photography

 Most digital cameras have an infrared blocker that’s great for regular photography, but obviously not for infrared work.
 Removing the filter from the sensor is a tricky and pricey process, so don’t try it at home!

 A creative alternative is to use an infrared filter such as the Hoya Infrared R72 used here.
-These IR filters screw in to the front of the lens and cost from roughly £35 / $57.
+These IR filters screw in to the front of the lens and cost from roughly £35 / $57 for smaller filter sizes, and increasing in cost for bigger diameters.
 The filter will block out most of the visible light, only allowing infrared through.
 You’ll get good results but will need to adapt the way you shoot, as the filter will be dark and dense.

 1. Check the weather